Our four standard testing kits in one convenient and cheaper package!

 NOTE: The color reactions for MDMA, MDA, and MDE are the same purple to black.
 Methamphetamine and amphetamine are the same orange.
 MDPV, methylone and butylone are the same yellow.
 You can then use the Folin Reagent to tell the difference between MDA and MDMA or MDE.

 Simon’s Reagent (yellow and green bottles): Simon’s Reagent is a secondary test that tells the difference between MDMA and MDA.
 It can also differentiate amphetamine from methamphetamine.
 Contains two bottles.

 Simon’s reagent should never be used alone.
 It is only useful after first testing your sample with Marquis, Mecke or Mandelin.

-If a substance tests positive for an MDx substance by turning black with Marquis, Mecke or Mandelin, then a blue color change with Simon’s indicates the presence of MDMA and no reaction indicates MDA (or MDE, but as of 2016, MDE is extremely rare).
+If a substance tests positive for an MDx substance by turning black with Marquis, Mecke or Mandelin, then a blue color change with Simon’s indicates the presence of MDMA or MDE (but MDE is extremely rare) and no reaction indicates MDA.

 IMPORTANT: Never have more than one reagent bottle open at a time.
 If you mix up the caps and put the wrong cap on the wrong reagent bottle, this may cross-contaminate the reagents and ruin them.
 Be sure to perform the tests in a well-lit location.